Wireless Broadcast Gossip for Decentralized Drone Swarms: Success Probability, Contraction, and Optimal Aloha: Main Results

 \section{Main Results}

-We present three results aligned with the system model of Section~\ref{sec:model}: (i) a closed-form SIR success probability under PPP+Aloha; (ii) a contraction bound for the broadcast-gossip matching dynamics with wireless thinning; and (iii) an explicit access probability $p^\star$ optimizing a rate proxy.
-Throughout, the wireless model is interference-limited with Rayleigh fading, path-loss exponent $\alpha>2$, and SIR threshold $\theta>0$.
+We present three results aligned with the baseline model of Section~\ref{sec:model}: (i) a closed-form SIR success probability under PPP+Aloha; (ii) a contraction bound for the average-preserving broadcast-gossip abstraction under wireless thinning; and (iii) a proxy-based access rule \(p^\star\).
+Detailed proofs and additional interpretive remarks are deferred to the supplementary material.